Provable Quantum Speedups for Reaction-Rate Estimation in High-Dimensional Fokker-Planck Dynamics: Overview of methodology

 \subsection{Discussion on reactant state preparation}

-For the computation of reaction rates, we have assumed access to state preparation oracles encoding the Boltzmann weighted probability of being in the reactant and product regions of configuration space.
-In full generality, the preparation of these states is at least as difficult is likely harder in the generic non-convex setting we describe.
-The discerning reader may object that we have simply hid the complexity of our algorithm into these oracles and that quantum advantage is simply the result of our assumptions.
-However, we wish to establish at least one physically motivated scenario where the preparation of quantum states of the form
+For the computation of reaction rates, we have assumed access to state preparation oracles encoding the Boltzmann-weighted probability of being in the reactant and product regions of configuration space.
+In full generality, the preparation of these states can be as difficult as preparing the full Boltzmann distribution in the generic non-convex setting we describe.
+Accordingly, our complexity statements should be interpreted as conditional on the availability of these preparations.
+Rather than claiming efficient state preparation for arbitrary non-convex potentials, our goal is to identify a physically motivated regime in which preparing states of the form

-can be much more efficient than preparation of a quantum state encoding the (square root of) the full Boltzmann distribution.
+is provably efficient and can be substantially easier than preparing a state encoding the global Gibbs distribution.

 In many problems of practical interest, one wishes to study the behavior of transitions between metastable configurations of the system.
 Such configurations correspond to local minima of the potential energy surface.
 Mathematically, this corresponds to the Hessian of the potential in that region being locally positive.
 Assume that the restriction $\left.
-V(x)\right|_{x\in R}$ is $m$ strongly convex meaning,
+V(x)\right|_{x\in R}$ is $m$ strongly convex, meaning

 for some $m > 0$.
-The approach we use to obtain an efficient algorithm is to augment the locally convex portion of the potential with a confining potential, and solving the problem with the augmented confining potential over the whole domain.
+The approach we use to obtain an efficient algorithm is to augment the locally convex portion of the potential with a confining potential, and {then solve} the problem with the augmented confining potential over the whole domain.
 One natural choice of an augmented potential $V_R(x)$ is,

 where the parameter $\kappa>0$ controls the accuracy of the approximation.
 This construction is demonstrated in Fig. \ref{fig:local-cvx-extension} below.